helidon-io/helidon/docs/mp/reactivestreams/rsoperators.md

 ## Overview

-Helidon implements [MicroProfile Reactive Streams Operators][microprofile-reactive-streams-operators] specification which defines reactive operators and provides a standardized tool for manipulation with [Reactive Streams][reactive-streams].
+Helidon implements [MicroProfile Reactive Streams Operators][microprofile-rea] specification which defines reactive operators and provides a standardized tool for manipulation with [Reactive Streams][reactive-streams].
 You can use MicroProfile Reactive Streams Operators when you want to maintain source-level portability between different implementations.

 ## Maven Coordinates

-To enable {feature-name}, either add a dependency on the [helidon-microprofile bundle][helidon-microprofile-bundle] or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable {feature-name}, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>